 A written version of these conventions is currently not available.
 The conventions in respect to the symbols relevant for segmentation are relatively simple: word endings are marked by spaces, different syllables of a word are separated from another by full stops.
 Marking syllable boundaries is optional, i.e. word segmentation will take place independent of further separation into syllables.

-As opposed to the other segmentation algorithms, IPA segmentation are not segmented into tiers of type 'T' by default.
-Only those that have been assigned the category 'v-pho' (please note that it's written in lower case) will be segmented into type 'T'.
+As opposed to the other segmentation algorithms, IPA-segmentations are not segmented into tiers of type 'T' by default.
+Only those that have been assigned the category 'v-pho' (please note that it is written in lower case) will be segmented into type 'T'.